Armand Louis de Gontaut: American Revolution service

 Following his appointment to a command against the British in 1779, commanding the troops that captured Fort St Louis, in Senegal, from the British, Lauzun raised an army of volunteer hussars and infantry, subsequently known as Lauzun's Legion, for service in North America.
 He arrived with 600 of his men in Rhode Island; the remainder were in France, prevented from leaving.
 Despite having only a portion of his force, he engaged in several active skirmishes, including one near Gloucester, Virginia on 4 October 1781.

 In 1781, he took an important part in the American War of Independence by being the advance party of the main French army of Rochambeau sent to reinforce General George Washington at the Siege of Yorktown in 1781.
 Lauzun's Legion left their winter quarters in Lebanon, Connecticut on 9 June 1781 and marched south through Connecticut known as the Washington-Rochambeau Revolutionary Route.
-Their main function was to be an advance party but also to remain ten to fifteen miles south of the main army to protect the flank against any British located in the many Tory towns in lower Fairfield County.
+Their main function was to be an advance party but also to remain ten to fifteen miles south of the main army to protect the flank against any British troops located in the many Loyalist towns in lower Fairfield County.
 While in Connecticut, the French made camps in Middletown, Wallingford, North Haven, Ripton and North Stratford.
 They arrived at North Stratford, now Nichols on 28 June and stayed for two days.
 From the hilltop in North Stratford, now Abraham Nichols Park, one could easily see for seventy miles past Long Island Sound to New York and beyond.
 The French used this time to conduct reconnaissance on British ships in New York harbor.

 De Lauzun received the order to sail for France on 11 March 1783.
 On 24 October 1781, after the Siege of Yorktown, Surveillante, under Villeneuve Cillart, brought Lauzun to France to bring the news of the victory.
 She arrived at Brest on 15 November.
 Lauzun had a hero's welcome and was made maréchal de camp.

-On the death of his uncle, Louis Antoine de Gontaut de Biron, in 1788, he took the title of the duke de Biron.
+On the death of his uncle, Louis Antoine de Gontaut, in 1788, he took the title of the duke de Biron.
 In 1789 he was returned as deputy to the States General by the noblesse of Quercy and attached himself to the revolutionary cause.
 He entered the party of the duke Philippe d'Orléans and later was accused of being the confidant and his secret agent.
 He several times mounted the tribune to exculpate him and in the proceedings of the Chatelet, relative to the crimes of 5 and 6 October 1789, he was accused of having appeared with him in the midst of the assassins.